AraPatvakanian/AraPatvakanian.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome to my website!
 My name is Ara Patvakanian (Արա Պատվականյան).
 I am passionate about bringing theoretical and empirical tools to bear on studying various problems of economic and political consequence.
-I am a senior research associate at the Research Department of the Federal Reserve Bank of Boston and a fellow in the Department of Economics at Harvard University.
-Previously, I earned [my undergraduate](https://penntoday.upenn.edu/news/who-what-why-ara-patvakanian) degree at the University of Pennsylvania.
+I am a fellow in the Department of Economics at Harvard University and a senior research associate at the Federal Reserve Bank of Boston.
+Previously, I earned [my undergraduate degree](https://penntoday.upenn.edu/news/who-what-why-ara-patvakanian) at the University of Pennsylvania.
 <!-- {style="text-align: justify;"} -->

-I also enjoy playing music, learning languages, and reading literature.
+In my free time, I enjoy playing music, learning languages, and reading literature.
 <!-- {style="text-align: justify;"} -->